-Complicating this challenge, the tools used by enterprises to deliver and manage employee training, most commonly learning management systems (LMSs), have not kept pace with the work that employees do and the technologies employees use.
-As modern work has moved from email to chat, as technology has moved from on-premise to the cloud, and as tools have moved from web to mobile, employee training has lagged behind.
+Complicating this challenge, the tools used by companies to deliver and manage employee training, most commonly learning management systems (LMSs), have not kept pace with the work that employees do and the technologies employees use.
+As modern work has moved from email to chat (Slack and Teams), as technology has moved from on-premise to the cloud, as work has gone remote, and as tools have moved from web to mobile, employee training has lagged behind.

-While the focus of this guide is on compliance and privacy training, the lessons contained herein are broadly applicable to employee learning and development.
+While the focus of this guide is on compliance training, both privacy and security awareness, the lessons contained herein are broadly applicable to employee learning and development.

 Below is a summary table of how the functions are different from each other.

 In practicality, the functions need to work together to create a functional privacy stack, also called an information security management system (ISMS), compliance program, or privacy program.

 Each of the functions builds on the others.
 Privacy defines the policies and procedures for the ways data should be handled and protected, cybersecurity implements controls and technology to meet the policies and procedures, and compliance verifies the chain from privacy up through security does not have gaps.